hz-zhu/NPD-micro-saccade-detection/README.md

   - Result_[i]_detail.csv

     The detailed detection result, a N by 10 matrix.
 N is the total number of detected events of the [i] trial.
-For detailed explanation of the meaning of each element in a row, please check file ''hzhu_npd.h'' for function ''hzhu_mat hzhu_npd_results(hzhu_mat &detect, hzhu_mat &result_X, hzhu_mat &result_Y)''.
+For detailed explanation of the meaning of each element in a row, please check file _hzhu_npd.h_ for function _hzhu_mat hzhu_npd_results(hzhu_mat &detect, hzhu_mat &result_X, hzhu_mat &result_Y)_.

   - Result_[i]_detect.csv